Smoke Free Newcastle

 Smoking is the biggest cause of preventable early death, ill health and health inequalities in Newcastle.
 It kills one in every two lifelong smokers.

-As a city we want "to make smoking history"; to reach a point in time when tobacco smoking and the harm it causes is a thing of the past.
+In 2023, 78% of North East adults supported ending smoking.
+We want the same as a city, "to make smoking history"; to reach a point in time when tobacco smoking and the harm it causes is a thing of the past.
 Our vision is that all children born today will grow up to live a smoke free life.
 We would like to see no more than 5% of the city’s adults smoke by 2030.

 Tobacco control is the term used to describe all the different types of work the Newcastle City Council is doing to reduce smoking.
 A partnership of organisations is working together to reduce smoking across Newcastle.
 This is called Smoke Free Newcastle.
 It includes statutory and voluntary organisations such as the Newcastle City Council, Newcastle upon Tyne Hospitals NHS Foundation Trust, Tyne and Wear Fire and Rescue Service, Northumberland, Tyne and Wear NHS Foundation Trust, Healthworks Newcastle, Change Grow Live, and the Health and Race Equality Forum.